What is HRIS?

 The best HRIS software is delivered in cloud, which provides an even wider range of benefits including more data storage, stronger security, and smoother integration with complementary applications such as payroll, applicant tracking, and other HR systems.

 A human resources information system (HRIS) helps companies manage and automate core HR processes.
 These HR software systems support benefits administration, time and attendance, payroll, and other workflows, as well as the storage of employee data, such as personal, demographic, and compensation information.

-The capabilities of a human resources information system support a variety of HR processes and interactions.
-The technology provides smart automation of workflows across system and business functions, including:
+The best cloud-based HRIS solutions support a variety of HR processes and interactions.
+The technology provides smart automation of workflows across the business, including:

 - Automated benefits administration

 - Self-serve capabilities for employees to access, edit, and learn about benefits